CloudBranch/Auther/CONTRIBUTING.md

 ![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)

-In the words of Wisdom:
+In the words of wisdom:

 > Contributing is a valuable contribution.